 The parties each have a certain number of strikes without cause before the final jury is selected.
 Jury selection often plays a vital role in the outcome of a lawsuit.
 The Commonwealth of Kentucky qualifies individuals for jury service each juror must:

 The seating trial judge will question the jury to make sure that they are qualified to serve.

 The more extensive your preparations leading up to the trail, the better chance you will have at a favorable resolution of your claims.
 For this reason, it is important to choose a law firm with years of trial experience who can navigate this complex process of your advantage.

 Flora Templeton Stuart is a nationally recognized Bowling Green personal injury law firm with over 43 years of experience.

 Not only do we have experience representing personal injury victims but we only represent personal injury victims in car accident/semi-truck and serious personal injury cases.

 We continue to secure favorable outcomes in over 90 percent of our cases, and we are prepared to fight to do the same for you.

-We are local attorneys with offices throughout south central Kentucky in Bowling Green, Glasgow, Greenville and Russellville and are ready to meet or travel to our injured clients.
+We are local attorneys with offices throughout south central Kentucky in Bowling Green, Glasgow, Greenville and are ready to meet or travel to our injured clients.
 Flora Templeton Stuart Injury Accident Lawyer is also licensed in Kentucky and Tennessee.

 We believe that personal injury victims should not be deprived of adequate legal representation simply due to cost concerns.
 For this reason, when you hire our team, you will not incur any fees or costs unless and until we win your case and you receive compensation for your injuries.